-Of course finding other ways to balance stress and cortisol are highly recommended like exercise, meditation, nutrition, and sleep.
+Of course, finding other ways to balance stress and cortisol is highly recommended, like exercise, meditation, nutrition, and sleep.
 But if you are trying all of these out and still not getting that reduction in fight or flight mode, here are the top Adaptogenic Herbs I recommend:

-Ashwangandha: Reduces Stress, Builds Immunity.
-In many trials, Ashwangandha has show to lower cortisol levels in the body (the stress hormone) and increase immunity by increasing immunoglobulin function.
-Some people also use ashwagandha for improving thinking ability, decreasing pain and swelling (inflammation), and preventing the effects of aging.
-It is also used for fertility problems in men and women as well to increase sexual desire.
-To date, there are over 200 studies and research trials on all the benefits of Ashwangandha.
+Ashwagandha: Reduces Stress, Builds Immunity.
+In many trials, Ashwagandha has been shown to lower cortisol levels (the stress hormone) and increase immunity by increasing immunoglobulin function.
+Some people also use Ashwagandha to improve thinking ability, decrease pain and swelling (inflammation), and prevent the effects of aging.
+To date, there are over 200 studies and research trials on all the benefits of Ashwagandha.

-Ren Shen (Panax Ginseng): Among the adaptogenic herbs, ginseng may well be one of the most widely used to improve energy and general health.
-I have a post coming up on all the wonderful benefits of Ginseng.
+Ren Shen (Panax Ginseng): Among the adaptogenic herbs, Ginseng may well be one of the most widely used to improve energy and general health.
+It is still commonly used in Asia as the top herb for immunity, wellness, and energy.

-Lion’s Mane: King of neuro-protective mushrooms and I believe it should be a regular adaptogen for anyone struggling with brain fog or memory loss.
-Nerve Growth Factors (NGFs) found in this mushroom have the ability to regenerate and protect brain tissue.
-So far, about a dozen studies have been published on the neuroregenerative properties of lion’s mane.
+Lion’s Mane: King of neuro-protective mushrooms, and I believe it should be a regular adaptogen for anyone struggling with brain fog or memory loss.
+Nerve Growth Factors (NGFs) found in this mushroom can regenerate and protect brain tissue.
+So far, about a dozen studies have been published on the neuro-regenerative properties of lion’s mane.

-Turkey tail: Contains two powerful polysaccharides called PSP and PSK (aka Kreskin) Researchers found that a daily dose of turkey tail improved immune function in women with stage I to III breast cancer.
-PSP has also been shown to significantly enhance immune status in up to 97 percent of cancer patients studied.
+Turkey tail: Contains two powerful polysaccharides called PSP and PSK (aka Kreskin).
+Researchers found that a daily dose of turkey tail improved immune function in cancer patients.

-So if you are stressed out, feeling fatigued, anxious, and overworked; think about adding in some adaptogens to your diet.
-They are easily accessible through my dispensary, or feel free to reach out to me for individualized consultations.
+So if you are stressed out, feeling exhausted, anxious, and overworked, think about adding some adaptogens to your diet.
+They are easily accessible through my dispensary or feel free to reach out to me for individualized consultations.